cloudflare/cloudflare-docs/products/images/src/content/faq/index.md

 <summary>Plan availability</summary>
 <div>

-**CI** - available to any plan.
+**CI** - Available to any plan.

-**IR** - available with Pro, Biz, and Ent plans.
+**IR** - Available with Pro, Business, and Enterprise plans.

 </div>
 </details>

 ### How much does Cloudflare Images cost?

-Refer to our [Cloudflare Images](https://www.cloudflare.com/products/cloudflare-images/) page for up-to-date information on pricing.
+Refer to [Cloudflare Images](https://www.cloudflare.com/products/cloudflare-images/) for up-to-date information on pricing.

 ### Do I get charged for creating and storing variants?

 No, you only get billed for the number of original images.
 There is no extra cost for generating variants.
-You can configure upto 20 variants.
+You can configure up to 20 variants.

 ### Is there a limit on the file size for uploaded images?